SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/_INSTALLATION.md

 - No automated write-through to cloud storage
 - Each file creation/edit requires manual copy/paste step

-**For Desktop Users:** If you use a desktop LLM application with MCP filesystem access, you can use `file_operations: "write"` for automated file creation.
+**For Desktop Users:** If your LLM has filesystem access, you can use `file_operations: "write"` for automated file creation.
 See section 5 below.

 ### 5. Configure LLM Preferences (Optional)